 If you confront the learners with learning points that suggests they may have acted in a foolish or in a dangerous manner, they often become resistant to change.
 No one wants to be told that they did something stupid.
 Thus, it is important to remind them of their "goodness" in order to make the various learning points easier to digest.
 The learning will not be so threatening because thinking about an important value will have affirmed each learner's image of him or herself as a smart and capable person.
 This also points out the invalid concept of a learner as an empty vessel.
 You have to "draw" them into the learning, not simply "pour" the learning into them.

 (NOTE: The following example uses safety, but this method works with a wide variety of affective behaviors.)

-Unlike a lot of other tasks, it is often easier to do something the unsafe way, rather than the safe way.
-For example, if I run out of charcoal lighter, it is much easier and quicker to use the can of gasoline in the garage than drive two miles to the nearest store; it is much quicker to cross in the middle of the street than walk to the corner-crosswalk; it is faster and easier to jump on a piece of equipment and start operating than to perform some checks beforehand.
+Unlike a lot of other tasks, it is often easier or faster to do something the unsafe way, rather than the safe way.
+For example, if I run out of charcoal lighter, it is much easier and quicker to use the can of gasoline in the garage than drive two miles to the nearest gas station; it is much faster to cross in the middle of the street than walk to the corner-crosswalk; it is faster and easier to jump on a piece of equipment and start operating than to perform some checks beforehand.

 Getting someone to act safely requires that they not only gain the required knowledge and skills, but that they also change their attitude (affective domain).
 Otherwise, they will know how to act, but will not do so as their self-systems kick in and convince them to do it the fast and easy way.